courtcraw/mesadu_wdbinaries/docs/lab1.md

 ## Task 2.
 Setting up the donor
 We now need to set up our donor star.
 This work will all be done in the donor inlist, <code>inlist1</code>.

 * Start by editing <code>&star_job</code> to load in the saved donor model file from earlier, change the initial reaction network to `co_burn.net`, and turn on pgstar.
-Visit the [MESA documentation](https://docs.mesastar.org/en/release-r24.03.1/reference.html) for these variables.
+Visit the <a href="https://docs.mesastar.org/en/release-r24.03.1/reference.html" target="_blank">MESA Documentation</a> for these variables.

 <hint><details>
 <summary> Hint (click here) </summary><p>